RoopeshPersonal/APEXHols/APEX-Curriculum-221/hols-overview.md

 ## Introduction

 In this Lab, you will get a brief understanding of each and every Hands-on Lab.
-Then you will navigate to the
+Then you will refer to the Hands on Labs using the links provided below Each lab or Sub Labs.

 # Lab 1: